usdot-jpo-ode/wzdx/spec-content/README.md

 [HybridSignVariableMessageFunction] | Describes options for the function of the variable message displayed by the electronic display on a [HybridSign](/spec-content/objects/HybridSign.md).
 [FieldDeviceStatus](/spec-content/enumerated-types/FieldDeviceStatus.md) | The operational status of a field device.
 [FieldDeviceType](/spec-content/enumerated-types/EventStatus.md) | The type of a field device.
+[MarkedLocationType](/spec-content/enumerated-types/MarkedLocationType.md) | Describes options for what a [MarkedLocation](/spec-content/objects/MarkedLocation.md) can mark, such as the start or end of a road event.